-Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date III-A. Expand and support high quality pre-school education across the city.
-Rationale: Research consistently demonstrates that high-quality preschool programs that promote academic, social, emotional and physical Increase the number of high-quality District plan for expansion of high-quality early education seats adopted and implementation underway.
-Plan to expand early childhood education programming adopted by Board of Education.
+Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date II-A. Expand and support high quality pre-school education across the city.
+Rationale: Research consistently demonstrates that high-quality pre-school programs that promote academic, social, emotional and physical childhood education programming adopted by Board of Education.
 (III-A-1) Develop and implement a plan to improve and expand CMSD's early childhood program; ensure alignment with new Ohio assessment.
-Jan-14 readiness have an exponential return on investment. i Programs NAFYL Accredited.
-(III-A-3) Explore the creation of an early childhood center (s).
-Jan-14 To be determined amongst the community partners convened.
-(III-A-2) Join with community partners to develop a multi-year early childhood education expansion plan initially targeting high need neighborhoods across the city.
+Jan-14 readiness have an exponential return on investment.
+Increase the number of high-quality District plan for expansion of high- quality early education seats adopted and implementation underway. quality early education seats adopted programs NAEYC Accredited. of an early childhouse (s) (III-A-3) Explore the creation of an early childhood center (s).
+Jan-14 ITo he determined amonast (III-A-2) Join with community partners to develop a multi-year early childhood education expansion plan initially targeting high need neighborhoods across the city.
 Jun-14

-Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date will require some kind of post-secondary education (technical certificate, 2-year degree, or 4-year degree), yet only 6 Increase the on-time graduation rate by 15%.
+Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date education (technical certificate 2-year Increase the on-time graduation rate by 15%.
 Please note that graduation rates are reported one year in arrears so only three years of graduation rate data will be publicly available by June 30, 2013.
 A four year goal of 20% increase can be measured in June 2017.
-Curriculum aligned to the Common Core State Standards established and in use in all District Schools. ı (III-B-1) Implement Common Core standards.
+Curriculum aligned to the Common Core State Standards established and in use in all District Schools.
+(III-B-1) Implement Common Core standards.
 Jan-14 Naviance Task Completion data (III-B-2) Expand and strengthen college and career planning resources within CMSD (i.e. use of Naviance, guidance services, etc.).
-Jan-14 Increase college enrollment to 66% of graduating class.
-Decrease college remediation rates by 20%.
-Increase percent of students Advanced Placement, Post- (III-B-4) Expand college and career related opportunities for students (i.e. AP, PSOP, internships, jobs, etc.) Oct-13 Increase college enrollment rates to 62% of the graduating class. enrolled in technical, 2-year, (III-B-5) Join with community partners to deepen broad based college readiness, access and persistence efforts.
+Jan-14 Increase college enrollment to 66% of Increase percent of students participating in a college and career Percent of high school students enrolled in Advanced Placement, Post- Secondary Options, dual credit, apprenticeship, or internship programs.
+(III-B-4) Expand college and career related opportunities for students (i.e. AP, PSOP, internships, jobs, etc.) Oct-13 Increase college enrollment rates to 62% of the graduating class.
+Percent of CMSD students enrolled in technical, 2-year, or 4-year program (III-B-5) Join with community partners to deepen broad based college readiness, access and persistence efforts.
 Oct-13

 Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date III-C. Create flexible school calendars and schedules and utilize new instructional models to meet the needs of all students.
-The use of flexible scheduling to expand learning time and innovative instructional models are widespread flexibilities and innovative instructional Number of schools with new school schedules adopted by Board of Education.
+The use of flexible scheduling to expand learning time and innovative instructional models are widespread beginning to use new scheduling flexibilities and innovative instructional Number of schools with new school schedules adopted by Board of Education.
 (III-C-1) Promote innovative school models that recuperate and accelerate learning.
-Jan-14 instruction for only 180 days per year, is not enough time to close achievement (III-C-2) Increase the number of schools that are expanding learning time and creatively scheduling to improve student outcomes.
+Jan-14 not enough time to close achievement (III-C-2) Increase the number of schools that are expanding learning time and creatively scheduling to improve student outcomes.
 Apr-14 (III-C-3) Increase number of schools that are exploring and implementing new instructional models to improve student outcomes.
 Jun-14